pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

         });
     }

-This block of code allows the user to interact with the game board.
-The first user has the ability to select a box with the X marker.
-Once the user has completed her selection, the second user will have the ability to select their box as well.
-The second user will select a box with an O marker.
+After the user has the ability to click on the boxes, a winner and a loser has to be implemented into the game.
+In order for this to happen, the user has to create this code block.
+This particular block of code uses if statements to determine if the user has either one the game or has to keep playing.
+For the game to find out who the winner is, an array must be put in place that is able to calculate how a user wins.
+In tic-tac-toe, you can win by getting three X's or O's in a row.
+To recognize this, this code block detects that once the user gets three in a row, the game will declare a winner.

 .. code-block:: text
-    :caption: Declaring Winners, Losers, & Turns
+    :caption: Declaring the Winner & Loser

     let status;
     if (winner)